sugarchain-project/PM/Notes/Activity Log 12-15-2019.md

-1. Two new North American nodes
+1. Six new North American nodes